The Michigan Albert H. Marckwardt Travel Grant

 To support Michigan graduate student attendance at the annual TESOL International Convention & English Language Expo.
-MITESOL offers a Michigan Albert H. Marckwardt Travel Grant to one graduate student member, who has applied for but not received a TESOL International Albert H. Marckwardt Travel Grant.
+MITESOL offers a Michigan Albert H. Marckwardt Travel Grant to one graduate student member who applied for but was not awarded a TESOL International Albert H. Marckwardt Travel Grant.

-The equivalent of the conference registration fee for a student member.
+The equivalent of the conference pre-registration fee for a student member.

 To apply, you must:

-be a member of MITESOL and TESOL International;
+● be a current member of both TESOL International and MITESOL;

-have submitted a complete application for the Albert H. Marckwardt Travel Grant to TESOL International (by their deadline, October 1, annually).
+● submit a complete application for the Albert H. Marckwardt Travel Grant to TESOL International (by their deadline, which is October 1, 2020).

-have received a rejection letter in response to your application for a TESOL International Marckwardt Travel Grant.
+● receive rejection letter in response to your application for a TESOL Marckwardt Grant

-Applicants are evaluated according to TESOL International’s Marckwardt Travel Grant criteria, which include: your scholarship, personal attributes, involvement in and commitment to the profession (e.g. presenting and volunteering at MITESOL’s conference; serving on the board, etc.), and financial need.
+Applicants are evaluated according to TESOL International’s Marckwardt Travel Grant criteria, which include: your scholarship, personal attributes, financial need, and involvement in and commitment to the profession (e.g. presenting and volunteering at MITESOL’s conference; serving on the board, etc.).

-A copy of the rejection letter you received from TESOL International’s Marckwardt Grant Committee (this can be sent to us later).
+● A copy of the rejection letter you received from TESOL International’s Marckwardt Travel Grant committee (this can be added to your application materials later).

-Contact Ildi Porter-Szucs, MITESOL Past President, at firstname.lastname@example.org.
+Contact Tina Kozlowski, MITESOL Past President, at email@example.com

 You can also download a PDF of these instructions here.